aswinpchn/Online-News-Site/README.md

 # News

-This is base folder for the Online Newspaper project for CMPE 226.

-## references
+This is a Prototype of a Newspaper system where there is a user facing News reading features and Editor accessible news posting feature.